shaunlebron/hammock/README.md

 ## Transforms and Mappings

-Suppose you have a data in some source format:
+Suppose you have data in some source format:

 ```clj
 {:foo 1